JessicaML/mixcloud-fe-task/app/README.md

 ## What I would add with more time:

-- Use msw and SetUpServer from React Testing Library to mock and test the fetch.
+- There is still a slight glitch in the animation when a user clicks away a notification.
+I would try to make this animation smoother.
 - Move logic from NotificationsContainer into a utils file.
 - Test all the utils functions.
 - Add a test for NotificationsContainer.
 - Use msw and SetUpServer from React Testing Library to mock and test the fetch.
-- There is still a slight glitch in the animation when a user clicks away a notification.
-I would try to make this animation smoother.
 - Add a setInterval to the API fetch to ensure that new notifications are displayed in the browser.
 I would add these notification the the start of the waitingNotifications array if the data prop changes in NotificationsContainer.
 - Experiment with some libraries, e.g. ReactTransitionGroup/CSSTransitionGroup.